-After your first day on the mountain, you’ll feel some muscles that you didn’t even know existed.
 It is always best to begin a fitness program prior to learning to ski or snowboard.
 On your first day, allow time to stretch, especially in the legs and back.
 Drink plenty of water so that you arrive in the higher elevation hydrated, which will help your body adjust to the change in climate.
 Sleep well the night before you travel to the mountain, and eat a nutritious breakfast.

 The Mt.
 Ashland access road is plowed and sanded by the Oregon Department of Transportation but there can be plenty of new snow that falls on the road after they have plowed the road.
 Your vehicle should have winter, or studded tires.
 Please carry chains in your vehicle, as you may be required to put them on.

 Mt.
 Ashland also offers a Mountain Shuttle every hour on-the-hour on weekends and holidays.
 The shuttle has two stops: Ashland Hills Hotel & Suites and Mt.
 Ashland.